 The Government of Indonesia recently enacted around 40 derivative regulations as stipulated in the Job Creation Act No. 11 of 2020.
-On the Chapter 4 of the Act concerning Employment, the Government issues Government Regulations No. 34 of 2021 concerning Employment of Foreign Employees, Government Regulations No. 36 of 2021 concerning Wage and Government Regulations No. 37 of 2021 concerning Job Loss Security Program.
+On the Chapter 4 of the Act concerning Employment, the Government issues Government Regulations No. 34 of 2021 concerning Employment of Foreign Employees; Government Regulations No. 35 of 2021 concerning Non-Permanent Work Agreement, Outsourcing, Working Time and Rest Time, and Termination; Government Regulations No. 36 of 2021 concerning Wage, and Government Regulations No. 37 of 2021 concerning Job Loss Security Program.

 The issuance of respective Regulations provide technical clarities on some of the Articles stipulated in the Job Created which requires technical guidance on the implementations; thus, such Articles can now be put into effect.

 Bali, Nusa Tenggara Barat (NTB) and Nusa Tenggara Timur (NTT) are some of the Indonesia islands located in the central Indonesian time zone (WITA/GMT+8).
 Whilst, Papua and Papua Barat Provinces are located in the time zone of eastern Indonesia (WIT/GMT+9).

 The main industries in Bali, NTB and NTT are tourism and agriculture sectors.
 Whilst, Papua and Papua Barat economy is dominated by Oil and Gas, Mining and Forestry sectors.

 The figures of 2021 city/district minimum wage and provincial minimum wages applied in almost all of the city/districts in the provinces in question is as the same of the 2020 figures.